kriebb/kriebb.github.io/en/privacy-policy.md

 ## Cookies

 Our website uses only essential cookies necessary for the website to function.
 We do not use third-party tracking cookies.
+The only cookies we use are:
+- Theme preference (to remember your dark/light mode setting)
+- Language preference (to remember your preferred language)

 For more information, please see our [Cookie Policy](/cookies/).

 ## Third-Party Service Providers

 We use the following third-party service providers:
 - hCaptcha for form protection (privacy-friendly alternative to Google reCAPTCHA)
-- Plausible Analytics for website analytics (privacy-friendly, cookie-less analytics)
+- Cloudflare Web Analytics for website analytics (privacy-friendly, cookie-less analytics)
 - Formspree for form submissions (GDPR-compliant form processing)

+### Cloudflare Web Analytics

+We use Cloudflare Web Analytics to understand website usage patterns without compromising your privacy.
+Unlike traditional analytics tools:
+- Cloudflare Web Analytics does not use cookies
+- It does not track you across websites
+- It does not collect personal data
+- It does not create user profiles
+- It only provides aggregate metrics about visitors

+For more information on how Cloudflare handles data, please visit [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).

+### hCaptcha

+We use hCaptcha on our contact form to prevent spam. hCaptcha is a European alternative to reCAPTCHA that respects your privacy.
+To learn more about hCaptcha's privacy practices, please visit [hCaptcha's Privacy Policy](https://www.hcaptcha.com/privacy).

+### Formspree

+Our contact form uses Formspree, a GDPR-compliant form processing service.
+Formspree processes the data you submit through our contact form.
+To learn more about how Formspree handles your data, please visit [Formspree's Privacy Policy](https://formspree.io/legal/privacy-policy/).

+## Children's Privacy

+Our website is not intended for children under the age of 16.
+We do not knowingly collect personal information from children under 16.
+If you are a parent or guardian and believe your child has provided us with personal information, please contact us.

 ## Changes to This Privacy Policy